 - Synthetic hair cannot be coloured or permed.

 - Acrylic hair can be set with steam and low heat.
-For theatre, wigs are set as normal in rollers, then gently steamed (over a kettle or proper steamer) and left to dry.
-Depending on the quality and age of the synthetic, it can be easy to set and style, and it retains its shape and set better than real hair.
-This is useful for shows where there is a lot of sweaty dancing!
+For theatre, wigs are set as usual in rollers, then gently steamed (over a kettle or proper steamer) and left to dry.
+Depending on the quality and age of the synthetic, it can be easy to set and style.
+It also retains its shape and set better than real hair.
+It is helpful for shows where there is a lot of sweaty dancing!

-- It is tough and durable, plus it doesn’t drop or lose its shape in humidity and rain as real hair does.
-Once washed, it will retain its original shape or curls, as first manufactured.
+- Man-made fibre is tough and durable, plus it doesn’t drop or lose its shape in humidity and rain as real hair does.
+Once washed, it will retain its original shape/curls, as first manufactured.